COPD Herb Garden

 If you don’t have a piece of ground where you can grow herbs, or if working at ground level is too difficult, consider container gardening.
 Whether your garden sprawls over an acre or sprouts from a window box, there are health benefits to cultivating herbs, as well as other produce.
 Gardening can reward you by putting you more in touch with nature, which naturally improves your mood.

 Many lung disease sufferers whose illness had rendered them unable to garden have been able to get back into the practice after undergoing cellular therapy.
-One Lung Institute patient, Jean H., commented, “After treatment I got right back to gardening.”
+One Lung Health Institute patient, Jean H., commented, “After treatment I got right back to gardening.”
 Another patient, Audrey S., stated, “I’ll be able to go berry picking next summer.
 We have premium blueberries in Alaska.”

-If you or a loved one suffers from lung disease, the Lung Institute may be able to help.
+If you or a loved one suffers from lung disease, the Lung Health Institute may be able to help.
 Please contact one of our patient coordinators today by calling 888-745-6697 to see if you qualify for cellular therapy.